 DisplayPort blows HDMI out of the water on this one though.
 It can stream 4K display at 60 frames per second up to 4 displays from a single port.
 It can also handle 8K displays although that’s limited to only 30 frames per second.
 DisplayPort has twice the bandwidth of HDMI (21.6Gbit/s)

 HDMI’s revenge is three-pronged.
-It offers native support of Ethernet data of up to 100MB/s and HDMI ARC (an audio return channel).
+It offers native support of Ethernet data of up to 100MB/s, which is the standard internet speed for most homes, and HDMI ARC (an audio return channel).
 Also, HDMI has a feature called Consumer Electronics Control (CEC) which allows control of various devices with a single remote control (E.g. TV, Set-top box, DVD player e.t.c.)
 HDMI also boasts reaching critical mass and surpassing 4 billion devices sold by 2015 according to the HDMI website.

 Featured image: pcmag.com